japila-books/spark-sql-internals/docs/physical-optimizations/EnsureRequirements.md

 If the children's output partitionings are not all compatible, then...FIXME

-`ensureDistributionAndOrdering` <<withExchangeCoordinator, adds ExchangeCoordinator>> (only when spark-sql-adaptive-query-execution.md[adaptive query execution] is enabled which is not by default).
+`ensureDistributionAndOrdering` <<withExchangeCoordinator, adds ExchangeCoordinator>> (only when [Adaptive Query Execution](../new-and-noteworthy/adaptive-query-execution.md) is enabled which is not by default).

 NOTE: At this point in `ensureDistributionAndOrdering` the required child distributions are already handled.